ashedow/helpers/docs/DBs/BigData/Spark/README.md

 ### GraphX
 GraphX is a distributed graph-processing framework on top of Spark.
 It provides an API for expressing graph computation that can model the user-defined graphs by using Pregel abstraction API.
 It also provides an optimized runtime for this abstraction.

-## Resilient Distributed Datasets

-Resilient Distributed Datasets (RDD) is a fundamental data structure of Spark.
-It is an immutable distributed collection of objects.
-Each dataset in RDD is divided into logical partitions, which may be computed on different nodes of the cluster.
-RDDs can contain any type of Python, Java, or Scala objects, including user-defined classes.

-Formally, an RDD is a read-only, partitioned collection of records.
-RDDs can be created through deterministic operations on either data on stable storage or other RDDs.
-RDD is a fault-tolerant collection of elements that can be operated on in parallel.

-There are two ways to create RDDs − parallelizing an existing collection in your driver program, or referencing a dataset in an external storage system, such as a shared file system, HDFS, HBase, or any data source offering a Hadoop Input Format.